Displaying 54 total results.

 Psychological First Aid field operations guide (second ed.) - National Child Traumatic Stress Network (NCTSN)

-This guide provides the details of Psychological First Aid (PFA), which it explains is "an evidence-informed modular approach for assisting children, adolescents, adults, and families in the aftermath of disaster and terrorism."
-PFA can be used by a range of people responding to disaster, including first responders, volunteers who are not mental health professionals, and clergy.
-Along with information about how to use PFA after a disaster, the guide includes sections on responder self-care and worksheets responders can use for tracking their interactions with survivors.
-Available in English, Spanish, Japanese, and Chinese.
+This guide provides the details of Psychological First Aid (PFA), which it explains is "an evidence-informed modular approach to help children, adolescents, adults, and families in the immediate aftermath of disaster and terrorism."
+PFA can be used by a range of people responding to disaster, including those who are not mental health professionals.
+The guide is available in Spanish, Chinese, simplified Chinese, Japanese, and Norwegian.
 [Authors: Brymer, M., Jacobs, A., Layne, C., Pynoos, R., Ruzek, J., Steinberg, A., Vernberg, E., & Watson, P.]

 Psychological First Aid for first responders: Tips for emergency and disaster response workers - U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration (HHS, SAMHSA)